 If you like chicken but are ready for a change from all your same-ole-same-ole dishes, try this easy stir-fry tonight—you may very well even have all the ingredients in your freezer, fridge, and cupboards.
 This Asian-Mexican dish is simple to make, delicious, and will make great leftovers for tomorrow's lunch.

-- 2 tablespoons good quality pork lard, sesame oil, or vegetable oil
+2 tablespoons pork leaf lard, or sesame oil or vegetable oil

-4 chicken breasts, sliced into strips about 1/2 inch wide*
+4 chicken breasts, sliced into strips 1/2-inch wide

-Heat the lard or oil in a large wok or skillet over medium heat.
+Heat the 2 tablespoons of lard or oil in a large wok or skillet over medium heat.
 Add the strips of chicken and stir-fry for 10 minutes.

-Add the onion and garlic and cook together for another 3 or 4 minutes or until chicken is cooked through.
+Add the onion and garlic and cook together for another 3 to 4 minutes or until chicken is cooked through.

 Reduce heat to low.
-Add the rice, beans, chili powder, and cumin.
-Continue to stir-fry for 3 or 4 minutes, until heated through.
+Add the rice, beans, 2 tablespoons of chili powder, and 1 teaspoon of cumin.
+Continue to stir-fry for 3 to 4 minutes, until heated through.
 Add soy sauce or salt to taste.

 Serve immediately.
 Any leftovers will keep nicely in the fridge; reheat in skillet or microwave for a delicious “re-run” of flavors.

-Include some diced or thinly sliced fresh jicama in your stir-fry to add fiber, fun, and a crunchy element to the mix.
-(Chinese-style restaurants in Mexico often use jicama in their dishes since water chestnuts are exotic and difficult to come by there.)
+- Include some diced or thinly sliced fresh jicama in your stir-fry to add fiber, fun, and a crunchy element to the mix.
+Chinese-style restaurants in Mexico often use jicama in their dishes since water chestnuts are difficult to come by there.